 Hi!
 Welcome to Stir the Wonder!
-I’m Samantha, a stay-at-home mom and newbie homeschooler to my 3.5 year old son Caden and wife of 5 years to Jay.
-We live, play & explore in Southern New Hampshire.
+I’m Samantha, a work-at-home mom and homeschooler to my two boys, Caden and Chase.

 As a parent my style has always been to wait and see and watch for cues to my sons needs.
 When he was an infant I paid very close attention to his behavior and learned when he was tired or hungry.
 And he has always been fairly easy to put to bed or down for a nap because of my instinctual ability to read his cues.
 When Caden got older I allowed him to safely explore, as I watched him develop, make discoveries and figure out solutions to his problems all on his own.
 Now as his primary educator, I am researching different ways to teach, I am finding that my parenting style is very similar to the Montessori educational philosophy.
 It is my understanding that the main idea behind the Montessori philosophy is to observe the child and follow their lead and interests.
 The teachers or parents job is to provide educational stimuli and guidance.
 As I start our home education journey I am sure you will find that many of the activities I share will be closely aligned with this philosophy.